- 1 What are Hives?

 Chronic stress causes hives in some individuals, so you may need to work on reducing stress as a way to prevent hives.
 Stress can reduce the immune response of your body, making it hard for your body to take care of allergens.
 Your skin, which is the largest organ of your body, is susceptible to chronic stress, which means that regular stress could result in a breakout of hives.

-When your body is dealing with too much stress, it starts to produce various stress hormones, such as adrenaline, vasoactive intestinal peptide and cortisol.
-Sometimes these hormones may actually damage tissues in your body, resulting in increased production of histamines, which can lead to a hives breakout.
+When your body is dealing with too much stress, it starts to produce various stress hormones, such as adrenaline, vasoactive intestinal peptide, and cortisol.
+Sometimes, these hormones can damage the tissues in your body.
+This can cause your body to make more histamine, which can cause hives to appear.

 Start making changes in your life to reduce your stress levels.
 Exercise, try meditation, take time for fun hobbies and use other ideas to relax and let the stress melt away.
 While you can’t totally eliminate stress, you can work to reduce stress in your life, effectively preventing hives.